 The financial highlights table is intended to help you understand the Fund's financial performance.
 The table below reflects the financial results for shares of the Fund.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 This information has been derived from the Fund's financial statements.
 The Fund's financial statements for the period ended December 31, 2022 were audited by Deloitte & Touche LLP ("Deloitte"), an independent registered public accounting firm.
 The Fund's financial statements for the years prior to the fiscal year ended 2022 were audited by the Fund's prior independent registered public account firm.
 The report of Deloitte, along with this information and additional Fund performance and portfolio information, appears in the Fund's Annual Report dated December 31, 2022.
 To request the Fund's Annual or Semi-Annual Report, please call 1-888-926-2688.
-The tables below sets forth financial data for one Class A share, one Class C share, one Class I share and one Class L share of beneficial interest outstanding throughout the period presented.
+The table below sets forth financial data for one Class M share of beneficial interest outstanding throughout the period presented.

-Apollo Diversified Credit Fund - Class A
+Apollo Diversified Credit Fund - Class M